Generic name: Iothalamate Meglumine [ eye-oh-thal-A-mate-MEG-loo-meen ]

 - If you are dehydrated, have been eating poorly, or have used a laxative or water pill before iothalamate meglumine.

-- If you have had a skin reaction to this medicine or another drug like it in the past.
+- If you have had a skin reaction to iothalamate meglumine or another drug like it in the past.

 - If you are breast-feeding.
-Do not breast-feed for 24 hours after getting iothalamate meglumine.
+Do not breast-feed after getting iothalamate meglumine for as long as your doctor has told you.

 If used before an x-ray of a joint: